authelia/authelia/docs/content/en/configuration/miscellaneous/logging.md

 level to `debug` or `trace` this will generate large amount of log entries.
 Administrators will need to ensure that they rotate and/or truncate the logs over time to prevent significant long-term disk usage.

-There are two replacements that exist in this string for the purpose of including the dete.
+There are two replacements that exist in this string for the purpose of including the date.
 The `%d` value which just uses the [RFC3339] layout, and the `{datetime}` replacement which by default uses the [RFC3339] layout, but optionally can be suffixed with the [Go Layout](https://pkg.go.dev/time#pkg-constants) semantics in the format of `{datetime:<layout>}` where `<layout>` is